alicealbuu/Airbnb-clone/README.md

 4. Book and View Booked Places
 Users have a dedicated section where they can book places and view a list of places they have booked.
 This section contains details such as booking dates, property information, and total cost for each reservation.

+5. To run this project:

+a.
+Client-side:
+Navigate to the "client" folder in your project.
+Run the command: yarn dev to start the development server for the client.

+b.
+Server-side (API):
+Open a separate terminal or navigate to the "api" folder in your project.
+Run the command: nodemon index.js to start the server.